Preparing to become a sole practitioner or an SRA-regulated freelance solicitor

 Three solicitors, A, B and C, decide to join together in a chambers.
 They will be offering specialist advocacy services.
 They have all been practising for more than three years and decide that they do not wish to have the chambers authorised as a recognised body but that they want to operate as three freelance solicitors.

 They set up Chambers Ltd a limited company.
 Chambers Ltd will not employ A, B or C but has a contract with them to provide support and administration.
 Chambers Ltd rents the premises from which A, B and C will practise.
-It employs a clerk and secretary, but no staff that provide legal services.
+It employs a clerk and secretary, but no staff that provide legal services, such as a paralegal.

 A, B and C each notify us that they will be practising as an freelance solicitor providing some reserved legal services to the public, giving the practising address as that of the chambers.